pupil-labs/mail-scripts/README.md

 There are two ways to setup the mail-scripts for your inbox.

 ### Option 1 - Quickstart - copy + paste code
 Create a new script file in your Drive folder.
-Copy code from `libs` and `server` and paste into the script file.
-These can be contained within separate files to mirror the structure of this project, or can be contained just one code file.
-Run the `setup` function to create triggers and save your email aliases if you have any to script properties.
-Finally,
+Copy code from `env`, `libs`, and `server` and paste into the the google app script editor script file.
+The files can be contained within separate files to mirror the structure of this project, or can be contained just one code file.
+Run the `setup` function to create triggers and save your email aliases to the script properties.
+In your gmail inbox create labels to match that in the production and/or development environments (you can edit the names as desired).

 ### Option 2 - Developer Route - using `gapps` node module
 Use the project [node-google-apps-script](https://www.npmjs.com/package/node-google-apps-script) to upload from the command line.